TypeNetwork/variable-fonts-info-site/topics/styles/variations.md

 ---
 layout: article
 breadcrumbs: ["Styles"]
-sidebar: "Styles in variable fonts"
+sidebar: "Styles, meet instances"
-title: "Styles in variable fonts"
+title: "Styles, meet instances"
 ---
 A variable font file contains a minimum of one axis, which typically provides a fluid variation of styles that are visually congruent versions of a single design.
 Such a file can just contain width (<strong>wdth</strong>) and weight (<strong>wght</strong>) axes like many font families today, while making that range the basis for a “design space” of a font family with “instances,” rather than discrete styles.